-5.23 The general manager is entitled to attend, but not to vote at, a meeting of the council or a meeting of a committee of the council of which all of the members are councillors.

-5.24 The general manager is entitled to attend a meeting of any other committee of the council and may, if a member of the committee, exercise a vote.

-5.25 The general manager may be excluded from a meeting of the council or a committee while the council or committee deals with a matter relating to the standard of performance of the general manager or the terms of employment of the general manager.

-5.26 The attendance of other council staff at a meeting, (other than as members of the public) shall be with the approval of the general manager.
+- 5.39 The general manager is entitled to attend, but not to vote at, a meeting of the council or a meeting of a committee of the council of which all of the members are councillors. - Note: Clause 5.39 reflects section 376(1) of the Act. - 5.40 The general manager is entitled to attend a meeting of any other committee of the council and may, if a member of the committee, exercise a vote. - Note: Clause 5.40 reflects section 376(2) of the Act. - 5.41 The general manager may be excluded from a meeting of the council or a committee while the council or committee deals with a matter relating to the standard of performance of the general manager or the terms of employment of the general manager. - Note: Clause 5.41 reflects section 376(3) of the Act. - 5.42 The attendance of other council staff at a meeting, (other than as members of the public) shall be with the approval of the general manager.

-6 THE CHAIRPERSON
+6. THE CHAIRPERSON